 Situated at the height of 10,279 feet, the Badrinath Temple is believed to be originally established by the saint, Adi Shankaracharya.
 The temple houses a black stone idol of Lord Vishnu which is 1m tall and is considered to be one of the 8 Swayam Vyakta kshetras or self-manifested statues of Vishnu.
 It also finds its mention in the 108 Divya Desams devoted to Lord Vishnu in India.

 Located at a distance of 62 km from Mussoorie, this little town in Uttarakhand is an offbeat destination located at a height of about 2200 meters above sea level.

 The quaint town got its name from the belief that Lord Shiva killed a demon here and gave him Mukti or salvation.
-With lush green trails and narrow lanes, Mukteshwar is a popular destination for trekking, apart from rock climbing and rappelling.
+With lush green trails and narrow lanes, in the Uttarakhand tour package, Mukteshwar is a popular destination for trekking, apart from rock climbing and rappelling.

 A trekker's paradise, Binsar has a Zero point that provides a 360-degree view of the Himalayan ranges, which includes Nanda Devi, Kedarnath, Shivling, and Trishul.
 It requires a short trek of 2 km to reach the Zero Point.
 Watching sunrise and sunset are must-experience activities.

 Bounded by a dense forest of oaks, pine, and shrubs, it is also known for a few ancient temples.
 The 17th-century Bhimeshwar Temple is a must-visit spot in the hilltown.